 David Rockefeller donated this 80-acre property and restored the barns that would become Stone Barns Center.
 He and his daughter Peggy Dulany formed the nonprofit to honor the memory of Peggy Rockefeller.
 In collaboration with conservation planners, organic farmers and many others, they came together to set a common vision and purpose for the farm’s design and the Center’s programs, in partnership with Dan, David and Laureen Barber of Blue Hill at Stone Barns.
 They hoped to preserve the property’s rich agricultural heritage and reintroduce the community to the many benefits that farming and farmers bring to the lower Hudson Valley region.

-Their goal was a working farm practicing resilient, transparent, four-season agriculture and open to the public as a hub of learning, creativity and experimentation.
-They envisioned a place where people could connect with the land and farmers; a place that would help to inspire people to grow and eat sustainably produced food.
+Their goal was a working farm practicing innovative and transparent four-season agriculture, open to the public as a hub of learning, creativity and experimentation.
+They envisioned a place where people could connect with the land and farmers, a place that would inspire people to create and participate in a more ecological food culture.

 - The Nanticoke Lenni-Lenape

 - West Philadelphia Collaborative History, “The Original People and Their Land: The Lenape, Pre-History to the 18th Century“